 Minnesota Directors of Nursing Administration/Long Term Care

-In the Spring of 1990, 28 Lakes Area DON’s were challenged to find an organization that would serve the needs of Long Term Care Directors.
-They felt a number of issues needed to be examined:
+In the Spring of 1990, 28 Lakes Area DON’s identified a need for an organization that would serve the needs of Long Term Care Directors.
+We felt a number of topics needed to be examined:

 - Challenges facing the DON.

 - The needs and expectations of the DON.